 So within a span of around 20 years people’s perception about oxygen has been turned around by 180 degrees.

 Anything antioxidant has now become synonymous for “healthy” and anything “oxidative” as synonymous for unhealthy.

 The marketing campaign has been a smashing success.
 The antioxidant market has been growing ever since, recently quoted to be over a billions dollars worth.

 It wasn't until scientists started looking more deeply into this whole oxidation / anti-oxidation business that they began to understand that reactive oxygen molecules are not entirely bad.

-One person’s stress is another person’s redox signalling
+One man's stress is another man's redox signalling

 Fact is, that nearly every human cell can produce reactive oxygen species, and there is a reason for it: They're crucial for our survival.
 Take H2O2, for instance — hydrogen peroxide.
 It's produced by a number of white blood cells, and it plays a very important role in combating viruses, bacteria, and fungi.
 It's one of the very pillars of our immune system.